quadsproject/quads/README.md

   - Now you should see that `quads --move-hosts --dry-run` has nothing to do!

 #### Forcing Switch Config Applied
-Occasionally `python3-paramiko` or some switch/connectivity issue may keep the QUADS `move_and_rebuild.py` process from properly setting the `switch_config_applied` value for some of your hosts.
+Occasionally `python3-paramiko` or some switch/connectivity issue may keep the switch plugin from properly setting the `switch_config_applied` value for some of your hosts.
 This typically elicits the following error during `--validate-env`

 ```
 Validating cloud18